NeverSinkDev/NeverSink-Filter/README.md

 2) Extract the files using WinRar/7zip or a similar tool.

-3) Paste the .filter files (or just the folder content) into the following folder: *%userprofile%/Documents/My Games/Path of Exile*
+3) Paste the .filter files (or just the folder content, if you want to use a specific style, paste the files from one of the (STYLE) folders instead) into the following folder: *%userprofile%/Documents/My Games/Path of Exile*

 4) INGAME: Escape -> Options -> UI -> Scroll down -> Select one of the filters from the dropdown box.